camunda/camunda-docs/docs/guides/setting-up-development-project.md

 }
 ```

-The workflow is now deployed to the cluster.
+The process is now deployed to the cluster.

 </TabItem>

 </Tabs>

-## Start a Workflow Instance
+## Start a Process Instance

 <Tabs groupId="language" defaultValue="csharp" values={
 [